aws-amplify/amplify-cli/CONTRIBUTING.md

 Only include ***src*** files in your PR.
 Don't include any build files i.e. dist/ or lib/.
 These will be built upon publish to npm and when a release is created on GitHub.

-Before submmitting PR make sure to run `npm install` on the root of monorepo to ensure that commit lint and husky are installed.
+Before submitting PR make sure to run `npm install` on the root of monorepo to ensure that commit lint and husky are installed.

 Make sure you follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) commit message structure.
 You can automatically generate conventional commit message by running `npm run commit` in the root of the amplify mono repo.
 This will run through series of question shown below
 ```